The online Comment window has expired

 • Default_avatar

-Candace Keefauver about 5 years ago
+Candace Keefauver over 5 years ago

 I support the Sacramento Community Stabilization and Fair Rent Charter Amendment and demand that the City do their due diligence by allowing this measure to be on the ballot.